tjjh89017/ironic-specs/specs/approved/bittorrent-provisioning.rst

 --------------

-The agent should be able to get the torrent metadata and provide it to the BitTorrent client.
+The agent should be able to get the torrent metadata and provide it to EZIO_.

-Also some BitTorrent client should be installed on the ramdisk.
+Also EZIO_ should be installed on the ramdisk.

 Security impact
 ---------------

-There will be no changes in image fetching mechanism, only one more protocol will be used - BitTorrent.
+EZIO_ should disable all peer exchange extension (e.g. DHT_) to protect from leaking sensitive images or data.

 Other end user impact
 ---------------------

+The user has to translate the image to EZIO-compatible format via partclone_.

 The user has to specify which images require torrent provisioning.
 It could be done by providing an additional image property: